-An OMG IDL operation maps to an Automation method.

-'''

-// OMG IDL

-interface Account {

-void makeDeposit(in float amount, out float balance);

-float calculateInterest();

-...

-};

-'''

-'''

-// COM IDL

-[oleautomation, dual,uuid(...),helpstring("Account")]

-interface DIAccount : IDispatch {

-[id(100)] HRESULT makeDeposit (

-[in] float it_amount,

-[in,out] float it_balance,

-[optional,in,out] VARIANT IT_Ex );

-[id(101)] HRESULT calculateInterest (

-[optional,in,out] VARIANT IT_Ex,

-[retval,out] float IT_retval );

-}

-'''

-Rules for Parameter Passing

-The following mapping rules apply for parameter-passing modes:

-- An OMG IDL in parameter maps to an Automation [in] parameter. - An OMG IDL out parameter maps to an Automation [out] parameter. - An OMG IDL inout parameter maps to an Automation [in,out] parameter.

-Rules for Return Types

-The following mapping rules apply for return types:

-• An OMG IDL void return type does not need any translation.
+Overview An OMG IDL operation maps to an Automation method.
+Example The example can be broken down as follows: 1.
+Consider the following OMG IDL: // OMG IDL interface Account { void makeDeposit(in float amount, out float balance); float calculateInterest(); }; 2.
+The preceding OMG IDL maps to the following in Automation: // COM IDL [oleautomation, dual,uuid(),helpstring("Account")] interface DIAccount : IDispatch { [id(100)] HRESULT makeDeposit ([in] float it_amount, [in,out] float it_balance, [optional,in,out] VARIANT IT_Ex); [id(101)] HRESULT calculateInterest ([optional,in,out] VARIANT IT_Ex, [retval,out] float IT_retval); } Rules for Parameter Passing The following mapping rules apply for parameter-passing modes: An OMG IDL in parameter maps to an Automation [in] parameter.
+An OMG IDL out parameter maps to an Automation [out] parameter.
+An OMG IDL inout parameter maps to an Automation [in, out] parameter.
+Rules for Return Types The following mapping rules apply for return types: • An OMG IDL void return type does not need any translation.

 An OMG IDL return type that is not void maps to an Automation [retval,out] parameter.
-A CORBA operation's return value is therefore mapped to the last argument in the corresponding operation of the Automation view interface.
-All operations on the Automation view interface have an optional out parameter of the VARIANT type.
+A CORBA operation's return value is therefore mapped to the last argument in the corresponding operation of the Automation view interface. • All operations on the Automation view interface have an optional out parameter of the VARIANT type.
 This parameter appears before the return type and is used to return exception information.
-See "Mapping for System Exceptions" on page 343 for more information.
-If the CORBA operation has no return value, the optional out parameter of the VARIANT type is the last parameter in the corresponding Automation operation.
-If the CORBA operation does have a return value, the optional parameter appears directly before the return value in the corresponding Automation operation operation.
+See "Mapping for System Exceptions" on page 340 for more information. • If the CORBA operation has no return value, the optional out parameter of the VARIANT type is the last parameter in the corresponding Automation operation.
+If the CORBA operation does have a return value, the optional parameter appears directly before the return value in the corresponding Automation operation.
 This is because the return value must always be the last parameter.
 Visual Basic Example The following is a Visual Basic example, based on the generated definitions in the preceding COM IDL example: ' Visual Basic Dim interest, amount As Single ' Get a reference to an Account object: accountObj.makeDeposit amount, balance interest = accountObj.calculateInterest